Why I Built Gluon: From tmux Chaos to AI Agent Orchestration

 Rendering diagram...

 Visibility: Every agent is visible on a Kanban board.
 Queue, Running, Review, Done.
-You know exactly what's happening.
+No more guessing.

 Isolation: Each task gets its own git branch and worktree.
 No cross-contamination.
 No fights over resources.